-Girl Scout Cookies: upcoming ordering season will look different in 2021
+Girl Scout cookies: Upcoming ordering season will look different in 2021

 WICHITA, Kan.
-(KSNW)-The girl scout cookies are almost here, but this year’s ordering season will be far from cookie cutter.
+(KSNW) – Girl Scout cookies are almost here, but this year’s ordering season will be far from cookie cutter.

 Communications Director Muriel Boyce said it’s teaching girls to adapt.